saladtopfive/OTWnatas-walkthrough/natas10/solution.md

 # 🔐 Natas 10 Walkthrough

 The setup is very similar to Natas 9, but this time some characters are filtered to make command injection harder.
-By viewing the source code [View sourcecode](http://natas10.natas.labs.overthewire.org/index-source.html), we can see exactly what’s being blocked:
+By viewing the  [sourcecode](http://natas10.natas.labs.overthewire.org/index-source.html), we can see exactly what’s being blocked:

  ```php
 <?